 Surgery involves the removal of the tumor and some surrounding healthy tissue during an operation.
 The type of surgery is recommended based on the stage of stomach cancer diagnosed.

-Chemotherapy involves the use of drugs to destroy cancer cells, keeping the cancer cells from growing, dividing, and making more cells.
+Chemotherapy involves the use of drugs to destroy abnormal cells, keeping the affected cells from growing, dividing, and making more cells.
 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles administered over a set period of time.

 Targeted Therapy is a type of treatment that focuses on cancer's unique genes, proteins, or tissue environment, all of which contribute to cancer's growth and survival.
 This sort of treatment stops cancer cells from growing and spreading while protecting healthy cells.